School of Medicine

+4. Characterization of Pulmonary Arteries in Patients with Idiopathic and Secondary PAH by Wedge Angiography.

 5. The Optimal Angle for Angiographic Evaluation of the Left Pulmonary Artery in Patients with PAH.

 Postdoctoral Research fellow, Biomedical Informatics

 Bio Dr. Amrapali Zaveri is a postdoctoral researcher at the Biomedical Informatics Department at Stanford University.
 Her research interests include data quality, knowledge interlinking and fusion, biomedical and health care research.
 As part of her research, she investigated the various aspects concerning data quality with special emphasis on linked data.
 In the process, she conducted a comprehensive survey of the existing data quality assessment methodologies currently available to evaluate the quality of linked datasets.
-She has also performed experiments on using crowdsourcing to assess the quality of Linked Data sources.
-She has also been actively involved in community by acting as a guest co-editor of the special issue on Linked Data Quality in the International Journal on Semantic Web and Information Systems, co-organizing a workshop on Linked Data Quality at ESWC 2015.
+She has also performed experiments on using crowdsourcing mechanisms to assess the quality of Linked Data sources.
+She has also been actively involved in the Semantic Web community by acting as a guest co-editor of the special issue on Linked Data Quality in the International Journal on Semantic Web and Information Systems, co-organizing a workshop on Linked Data Quality at ESWC 2015.
 She is currently a guest co-editor of a special issue in the Semantic Web Journal on Quality Management of Semantic Web Assets (Data, Services and Systems), co-organizer of the 3rd edition of the Linked Data Quality Workshop to be held at ESWC 2016 and co-chair of the Research & Innovation track of the SEMANTiCS 2016 conference.
 She has also won the Outstanding Reviewer Award of 2015 from the Semantic Web Journal.